 Start learning with our library of video tutorials taught by experts.
 Get started

-I'm here on the lynda.com blog at blog.lynda.com.
+I'm here on the lynda.com blog at www.lynda.com/articles.
 And one of the navigation elements that the lynda.com blog uses is down here at the very bottom of the web page.
 So if you scroll all the way down to the bottom of the blog, you'll notice down here in the bottom there is this little link that says Older Entries.
 This is a very common type of navigation that you see in blogs, so if I click this link that says Older Entries, and I go all the way down to the bottom of the page, again, you'll notice that it now it says Older Entries and Newer Entries.